Davey Johnson’s legacy

 Johnson pledged that 1986 would be the Mets’ year.
 He promised not just to finish first, but to dominate.
 That the Mets did, finishing 108-54, 21.5 games ahead of the second place Phillies.
 Manager Whitey Herzog of the Cards conceded in May that nobody would catch the Mets.

-After the dramatic playoff victory, Johnson’s Mets lost the first two World Series games to the Red Sox.
+After a dramatic playoff victory over the Astros, Johnson’s Mets lost the first two World Series games to the Red Sox.
 The Mets won the next two.
 Bruce Hurst beat New York a second time in Game 5.
 In Game 6, the Red Sox scored two runs in the 10th.
 When the first two Mets’ hitters were retired in the bottom of the inning, Boston was an out away from ending the curse of the Bambino and winning its first World Series since 1918.

 Singles by Gary Carter and Kevin Mitchell brought up Ray Knight.
 Calvin Schiraldi’s two quick strikes put the Red Sox a strike away from the title, but Knight’s line single to right-center scored Carter and sent Mitchell to third.
 Bob Stanley relieved Schiraldi but an inside pitch to Mookie Wilson eluded catcher Rich Gedman and brought Mitchell home with the tying run.

 Wilson then hit a grounder toward Bill Buckner, playing on an injured leg at first.
-In one of the most famous World Series moments, the ball got under Buckner’s glove, allowing Knight to score the winning run and set up Game 7.
+In one of the most famous World Series moments, the ball got under Buckner’s glove, allowing Knight to score the winning run and set up Game 7, which the Mets, of course, won.

 Until 2019, that was the only time a team I followed became world champs.